GrinonBarrett/Taksidos/Core Rules/Creatures/Hellhare.md

 **Great Leap**: Its leap distance is doubled.

-**Unnatural Leap**: Once per encounter, it may increase the distance of one of its leaps by a number of yards equal to its current hitpoints.
+**Unnatural Leap**: Once per encounter, *it may increase the distance of one of its leaps by a number of yards equal to its current hitpoints*.

 **Swiftfoot**: THe hellhare may perform a sprint action once each round without taking on fatigue.
-WHen it sprints, if it did not sprint already during the current or previous round, its run speed is doubled for the sake of that sprint.
+When it sprints, if it did not sprint already during the current or previous round, its run speed is doubled for the sake of that sprint.

 **Infernal Regeneration**: At the end of any round the hellhare receives a wound and has any hitpoints remaining, it may use its reaction to roll a d20 and compare it to its current hitpoints.
 If the result is lower, it recovers a single hitpoint.
 It must perform a rest before doing so again.